paulhaufe/farmbot-pcbs/README.md

 # A guide to manufacture and program Farmduino by Farmbot on your own

 Many thanks to the [FarmBot](https://farm.bot/) Team for making their great work publicly available as Open Source Hardware and Software.
-The [Farmduino](https://genesis.farm.bot/v1.5/Extras/bom/electronics-and-wiring#farmduino) device is carries out all those commands by the Raspberry PI such as moving motors, reading sensors etc.
+The [Farmduino](https://genesis.farm.bot/v1.5/Extras/bom/electronics-and-wiring#farmduino) device carries out all those commands by the Raspberry PI such as moving motors, reading sensors etc.

 This guide tells you how to build an exact copy of the Farmduino v1.5 PCB (Printed Circuit Board) without being an expert in circuit design or electronics.